codyaj/HomeSecurityRaspPi/README.md

 ## Roadmap

+ - [ ] Security Camera
    - [ ] Have Raspberry Pi locally capturing and storing video and audio
    - [ ] Setup a local server and use SFTP to move data between devices
    - [ ] Setup a live feed over the local network
    - [ ] Use motion detection on the Raspberry Pi.
 Send alerts to the live feed and create a log
+ - [ ] Smart Door Bell
+ - [ ] Door Sensors

 ## License

 Distributed under the MIT License.
 See 'LICENSE' for more information.